yenle2501/nlp4re/README.md

 Method	| Path	| Description
 ------------- | ------------------------- | ------------- |
-GET	| /descriptions	| Get startpage of the application PUT	| /descriptions/check	| Check the requirements description POST| /descriptions/addRules	| Add new rules for the requirements template
+GET	| /descriptions	| Get startpage of the application GET | /descriptions/getRules	| get all rules of the requirements template PUT	| /descriptions/check	| Check the requirements description POST| /descriptions/addRules	| Add new rules for the requirements template